inkblotty/SOTEC/README.md

 - General
   * mobile friendly
-  * make sections visible on menu click -- esp staff
+  * make staff section visible on menu click
   * new section: Stuff we Do Together

 - Stuff We Do Together